Love Sculpture: Career

 They recorded for BBC Radio 1's John Peel sessions in 1968 (twice) and 1969.

 In 1970 Mickey Gee joined the band as a second guitarist, and Terry Williams replaced Rob Jones on drums.

 Love Sculpture split up in 1970 after a US tour, having recorded just the two albums.
-Edmunds went on to solo number one hit success with "I Hear You Knocking" later in 1970, and collaborated heavily with ex-Brinsley Schwarz bassist Nick Lowe, eventually forming the band Rockpile with him.
+Edmunds went on to solo number one hit success with "I Hear You Knocking" later in 1970, and collaborated heavily with ex-Brinsley Schwarz bassist Nick Lowe, eventually forming the band Rockpile with him and Terry Williams.